celery/celery/docs/tutorials/task-cookbook.rst

 You can accomplish this by using a lock.

-In this example we'll be using the cache framework to set a lock that is accessible for all workers.
+In this example we'll be using the cache framework to set a lock that's accessible for all workers.

 It's part of an imaginary RSS feed importer called `djangofeeds`.